mignonstyle/ms-custom-login/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Customize login page of your WordPress with images and colors.
+Customize login page of your WordPress with images, colors and more.

 == Description ==